Heshamshaban001/Metasploitable1-walkthrough/README.md

 get 12 open ports (21 -22-23-25-53-80-139-445-3306-5430-8009)

-now lets walkthough each port and see what we can do (sepratly and combined ):
+now lets walkthrough each port and see what we can do (separately and combined):
 ----

 PORT  ::  STATE  ::  SERVICE ::  VERSIO